jamesu/railscollab/INSTALL.markdown

 	script/setup

-For more advanced deployment (e.g. using FastCGI or load balancing proxies), refer to the Ruby on Rails documentation.
+For more advanced deployment, refer to the Ruby on Rails documentation.